kmorfeq/Recommendations-with-IBM/README.md

 ## Data Exploration
-The following is the schema for the table:
+The following is the schema for the tables that I'll use in this project:

+### User Item Interactions Table
 #### user-item-interactions.csv
   - article_id - the ID number of articles - float64
   - title - the titles of articles - object
   - email - email addresses of users who read the articles - object

+Now, I'll list some of the content in the table to examine the table content

 ```python
 # user-item-interactions.csv content